 Influence your annuity rate with these two options

 When you take an annuity with a provider like Aviva, you have two options to choose from.
 Both affect your annuity rate.

 - Stay the same for the rest of your life

 - Increase by 3% every year

 You'll get a higher income early on in your retirement if you choose 'stay the same' option.
-But your income may go up to an even higher level later on in retirement if you chose 'increase by 3% every year' or 'increase in line with the RPI' options instead.
+But your income may go up to an even higher level later on in retirement if you chose 'increase by 3% every year'.

 What you choose depends on what your goals are for retirement and your financial future.
 So how much money do you think you'll want in retirement?